travetto/travetto/module/rest-session/README.md

 }
 ```

 A session allows for defining the expiration time, what state the session should be in, as well as the payload information (session data).
-The session payload is exposed on the `request` as a session property.
+The session payload is accessible via a `@Context` parameter.
+Iit can also be accessed via the `request` as a session property.

 **Code: Sample Session Usage**
 ```typescript